HOCKI1/Reguilded-Py/README.md

 2. webview(optional(if you want to use js for plugins))

 # Building the app
-If you want to build EXE file i recommend you to use Auto-py-to-exe
+Choose any builder which you want

 #P.S.
 I'm just starting using github:P